vim-ctrlspace/vim-ctrlspace/README.md

 tiny plugin (270 LOC), but a bit abandoned.
 Now, about 7 months later, **Vim-CtrlSpace** has about 2.5K LOC and still uses some code of that Rob's plugin :).

-Typical Vim usage, exhibited by many Vim power users, is to treat tabs as units of work on different topics.
+Characteristic Vim usage, exhibited by many Vim power users, is to treat tabs as units of work on different topics.
 If, for example, I work on a web application with User management, I can have a tab containing a User model and test files, perhaps a User controller file, and some view files.
 If it would be possible (actually in **Vim-CtrlSpace** it is!)
 I could name that tab _Users_.
 Then, if I move to, let's say Posts I can have similar set of open files in the next tab.
 That way I can go